ddewaele/springboot.crud.sample/README.md

 ddewaele/springboot.crud.sample
 ```

-## h2
+## H2
-The application uses an h2 database.
+The application uses an H2 database.
 The h2 console is enabled at http://localhost:8080/h2-console.

+## Swagger

+Swagger docs are available at http://localhost:8080/v2/api-docs

 ## Data
 [Mockaroo](https://www.mockaroo.com) is a great service for generating random data.